SpeerSec/chainbreakerv3/README.md

 ### `live/kc_recon.py` - Reconnaissance and Hash Extraction

-**Run this first on every engagement.** It tells you what format the keychains are in, which determines your entire approach.

 - Enumerates all `.keychain` and `.keychain-db` files on the system
 - Identifies format (legacy binary vs SQLite) by reading file headers
 - Extracts hashcat-compatible hashes (mode 23100) from legacy keychains